valiantlynx/react-training/README.md

 # react-training

-a collection of projects i used to learn react
+a collection of projects i made to learn react